heimskr/why/ISA.md

 ## <a name="dir-size"></a><code>%size</code>
 Tells the assembler the size (in bytes) of a symbol.
 The value supports expressions.
 Expressions are mathematical expressions whose operands are numeric constants, symbol names or `.`, which represents the value of the location counter.
 An expression is valid if any of the following is true:

-* None of its children contain any label references or `.` (that is, all leaves are numeric)
+* None of its children contain any label references (that is, all leaves are numeric or `.`)
 * It's the difference of two labels
 * It's the difference of `.` and a label
 * It's the difference of a label and a number